 Fundraising / Grant Writing

-We are focused on improving our Organization, with many plans for the future.
-We hope to support more vulnerable children, thanks to previous fundraising efforts.
-There is a lot of work being done every day, but still the biggest challenge is money.
+We are focused on improving our Organization, with many sustainable plans for the future.
+We hope to support more vulnerable communities, thanks to previous fundraising efforts.
+There is a lot of work being done every day, but still the biggest challenge is resources.
 If you have willingness and/or experience with grant writing, fundraising, report writing; if you know organizations, people or businesses, who/which could support us, you could make a huge difference here and in the lives of the disadvantaged.

 Marketing / Networking

-Uganda has an extremely high number of children living in poverty and many of these vulnerable children have lost one or both of their parents as a result of the HIV/AIDS epidemic.
-Volunteers in the Childcare project in Uganda are placed in day care centers, nursery schools and kindergartens to assist local staff in the day to day running of these centers.
-All of these centers are extremely under resourced and volunteers play a key role in ensuring they operate effectively.
-Volunteer activities vary across the different centers, however typical tasks include, educational activities and basic teaching of English, Math, Health/Hygiene, Reading and Writing.
+Uganda has an extremely high number of children living in poverty and many of these vulnerable children have lost one or both of their parents as a result of the HIV/AIDS epidemic and other diseases.
+Volunteers in the Childcare project are placed in day care centres and UVF School which are extremely under resourced and volunteers play a key role in ensuring they operate effectively.
+Volunteer activities vary across the different centres, however typical tasks include, educational activities and basic teaching of English, Math, Health/Hygiene, Reading and Writing.
 Other activities include play therapy and games, dancing, singing, arts and crafts, as well as assisting with feeding and daily chores.

 Special Needs Care.

 In Uganda, there are increasing numbers of children born with either mental or physical disabilities, as well as young people and adults who become disabled through the course of their lives.
-Volunteers on the Special Needs Care project in Uganda are placed in day schools for individuals with special needs, or in a special needs treatment center, handling both in and out-patients.
+Volunteers on the Special Needs Care project are placed in day schools for individuals with special needs, or in a special needs treatment center, handling both in and out-patients.
 Volunteers work as teacher aids, assisting with vocational training, providing care and playing games with individuals during their free time.
 Volunteers on this project do not need to have previous experience or training, as they work closely with local staff, however adequately trained volunteers can occasionally assist with speech and occupational therapies, physiotherapy, social work, orthotics, prosthetics and wheelchair making.
 Volunteers who are specialized in particular areas are encouraged to provide these details in their application when applying, to assist the local staff in placing you where you will be most effective.
 Volunteers do however, need to be flexible and willing to work within other areas as needed.
-Volunteers on this project should note that some placements can require up to an hour of travel time, each way, on public transport.
+Volunteers on this project should note that some placements.

 Medical & healthcare.